Your student account

 Technology students can withdraw from their program by completing the Full-time Technology Withdrawal form [PDF] and submitting to Student Records.

 Trades students can withdraw from their program by completing the Trades Withdrawal form [PDF] and submitting to Student Records.

 You can apply for transfer credit if you have taken a course at a previous institution that is similar to one offered in your program, or if you have taken an equivalent course through BCIT.

 To apply for transfer credit:

-- Part-time programs: Submit a Part-time Studies Transfer Credit Request [PDF] to Student Information and Enrolment Services.
+- Part-time programs: Submit a Flexible Learning (part-time studies) Transfer Credit Request [PDF] to Student Information and Enrolment Services.